eclipxe13/sepomexphp/README.md

 - [ ] Select a city and get all locations
 - [ ] Select a location and get all zip codes

+Other things to do:

-Create an API for public access.
+- [ ] Create an API for public access.
+- [ ] Create a sepomex.txt with fake information that can be distributed with the project, useful for tests

 # Are you interested on help to this project?